thoughtspot/thoughtspot.github.io/_admin/troubleshooting/formula-date-problem.md

 In this case, you have effectively created a formula on top of another formula.
 This works fine, so long as the data types in the worksheet formula can work in the answer formula.
-If not, you may not be able to save the answer, or open it once it has been saved.
+If not, you may not be able to save the answer, or open it after it has been saved.
 Here, the second formula you created does not work, because it is invalid.
 It is trying to subtract a number from a text string.

-If you encounter this issue, you will need to open the worksheet and edit its formula so that it returns the type expected by the formula that was built on top of it.
+If you encounter this issue, you must open the worksheet and edit its formula so that it returns the type expected by the formula that was built on top of it.
 In this case, a numeric data type.

 You must change the underlying worksheet column to use day_number_of_week instead of day_of_week.
 This is because day_number_of_week returns a numeric data type.